Greater Wynnewood Exotic Animal Park: History

 In 2011, the park was issued a rendering facility license by the State of Oklahoma.

 In 2016, Jeff Lowe purchased the park from Exotic, but left him in charge of daily operations.
 Lowe, a businessman, had previously been convicted of mail fraud, and had run afoul of local authorities in Beaufort, South Carolina, in 2015 for exhibiting big cats at his liquidation store without appropriate permits.

 Lowe increased the zoo's menagerie from 29 animals in 2017 to 212 in 2020, United States Department of Agriculture (USDA) records show; the zoo then had bears, lemurs and monkeys in addition to exotic cats.
 In 2019, Lowe announced plans to close the park and move the animals to a new location near Thackerville, Oklahoma.

 The Wynnewood park was renamed "Tiger King Park" and was reopened in early May 2020 after a brief closure during the COVID-19 pandemic.

 In May 2020, federal judge Scott Palk of the Western District Court of Oklahoma gave ownership of the park to Baskin after ruling that Exotic fraudulently transferred ownership to his mother to avoid paying debts incurred as a result of Baskin's suit.
 The judge ordered Lowe to vacate the park within 120 days and remove all animals.
 In June, the USDA found that many animals at the park were suffering from flystrike, and on August 17, the agency suspended Lowe's exhibitor's license for 21 days, alleging poor veterinary care.
 Citing the incipient transfer of ownership, Lowe permanently shut down the park on August 18 rather than contesting the suspension.

 After Lowe's departure, Baskin decided to sell the property with deed restrictions prohibiting the keeping of exotic animals.
 Baskin found the park to be heavily vandalized with rotting meat and graffiti referencing the disappearance of Don Lewis; Lowe denied responsibility for the damage.
 Lowe relocated the animals to the Thackerville property, intending to open a new park there, but the U.S. Justice Department filed a lawsuit citing Lowe's history of poor animal care; the park never opened and federal authorities seized all 68 cats in May 2021.

+As of early 2026, most aspects of the park, including its entry sign and any reference to exotic animals, have been removed, with additional fencing and a security presence in place to deter vandals and trespassers.
+A trailer park currently sits on the site.